 Photograph by Josh Cogan

-HOLLY BASS Holly Bass is a multidisciplinary performance and visual artist, writer, and choreographer.
-Her work explores the unspoken and invisible social codes surrounding gender, class, and race.
-She received a 2024 Washington Award from the S&R Evermay Foundation.
-She is a 2022 MAP Fund recipient, a 2020–2022 Live Feed Resident Artist at New York Live Arts and a 2021–22 Smithsonian Artist Research Fellow.
-She studied modern dance (under Viola Farber) and creative writing at Sarah Lawrence College before earning her Master’s degree from Columbia University’s Graduate School of Journalism.
+She has been recognized with awards for multiple art forms.
+She received a 2024 Washington Award for art and social justice.
+She is a 2022 MAP Fund recipient for theater, a 2020 Live Feed Resident Artist at New York Live Arts for choreography and dance and a 2021–22 Smithsonian Artist Research Fellow.
+She studied modern dance under Viola Farber and creative writing at Sarah Lawrence College before earning her Master’s degree from Columbia University’s Graduate School of Journalism.

 download a pdf of Holly's full-length CV